Azure-Samples/cognitive-services-speech-sdk/samples/batch/transcription-enabled-storage/Setup/guide.md

 There are several containers to distinguish between the various outputs.
 We suggest (for the sake of keeping things tidy) to follow the pattern and use the audio-input container as the only container for uploading your audio.

-## Customizing the Accelerator
+## Customizing the Batch Ingestion Client

-By default, the ARM template uses the newest version of the accelerator which can be found in this repository.
+By default, the ARM template uses the newest version of the Batch Ingestion Client which can be found in this repository.
 If a custom version should be used, the paths to the binaries inside the deployment template must be edited to point to a custom published version (by default, our binaries are:

 * https://mspublicstorage.blob.core.windows.net/transcription-enabled-storage/FetchTranscription.zip,